-Without the Data Logging option and appropriate hardware, you will need to manually enter values throughout the roast by selecting the appropriate curve in the graph of the main roasting console (or analyzer), then tapping the digital readout near the roasting gauge, and entering the value.
-It will then be recorded in the curve, at the appropriate time in the roast.
+Without the Data Logging option and hardware, you must enter values manually during a roast by selecting the appropriate curve, then tapping the digital readout to enter a value.
+The value you enter will be recorded in the curve at the appropriate time in the roast.

 In order to use data logging, you will need the following:

 - A roaster that can be safely modified to accept a thermocouple

 - One of the supported probe hardware configurations (see Getting Started With Data Logging)